 The overwhelming majority of paraplegics have perfectly healthy legs.
 The problem instead resides in the brain or spinal cord.
 The spinal cord is akin to the body's relay system, sending signals down into the body from the brain and relaying signals from the body to the brain.
 The brain processes and makes sense of these signals, before sending important information about how to react and feel down the spinal cord and back to the body.

-When either the brain or spinal cord don't work properly, these signals may be weak or nonexistent.
-Consequently, spinal cord injuries—which affect more than 200,000 Americans, with more than 2,500 new cases each year—are the leading cause of paralysis, including paraplegia.
-The leading causes of spinal cord injuries include:
+When either the brain or spinal cord do not work properly, these signals may be weak or nonexistent.
+Consequently, spinal cord injuries (SCIs)—which affect more than 200,000 Americans, with more than 2,500 new cases each year—are the leading cause of paralysis, including paraplegia.
+According to data from the National Spinal Cord Injury Statistical Center (NSCISC), the leading causes of spinal cord injuries include:

 Most spinal cord and brain injuries are traumatic in nature, which means they result from a sudden blow to the area, usually due to an accident.
 Some injuries, though, are non-traumatic, and usually attributable to diseases or genetic anomalies.
 A few other causes of paraplegia include:

 Paraplegia is a variable condition.
-The same person might experience symptoms that change over time, or that even alter from day to day.
-Proper treatment can greatly affect the prognosis and progression of the disease, but many outcomes appear random.
-There's much we do not yet understand about the brain and spinal cord, so doctors aren't yet sure why some people spontaneously recover while others languish without progress even with intense treatment.
+The same person might experience symptoms that change over time, or that even alter from one day to the next.
+Proper therapy can greatly affect the prognosis and improvement of the disease, but many outcomes appear random.
+There is much we do not yet understand about the brain and spinal cord, so doctors are not yet sure why some people spontaneously recover while others languish without progress even with intense therapy.

 Some of the most common effects of paraplegia include: